Further information on the length of placements.

 Timetable, full time (FT), and less than full time (LTFT) placements

 With the agreement of the practice, placements can be undertaken full time (FT) or LTFT.
 FT is considered to be 37.5 hours per week, usually worked over four or five days.
-The minimum LTFT is usually 50%, but there are good reasons why less than this is needed, in which case it is the agreement of the local HEE IR lead should be sought.
+The minimum recommended LTFT is usually 50% but where there are good reasons why less than this is needed, this should be discussed and agreed with your local lead as part of your learning needs assessment interview.

 For doctors working FT, there should be a weekly in-practice education session, tutorial, and one session for external or private study, with these allocations pro-rata for LTFT.